amankalra4/zomato-clone/README.md

 - Have used og meta tags to have a good SEO performance.

 5. Web Vitals
-- Since web vitals is one of the core performance metric of a website, we have used all the required techniques to have good LCP, CLS, TBT score so as to have good performance.
+- Since web vitals is one of the core performance metric of a website, we have used all the required techniques to have good LCP, CLS, TBT score.
 - Pre loaded images wherever required to have less LCP.
 - Used Emotion CSS, Skeletons to avoid layout shift.
 - Used light weight packages like - react glider to have less TBT.

 6. Created custom hooks
-- Created custom hooks whereever required so as to have easy development.
+- Created custom hooks wherever required so as to have easy development.

 7. Deployment
 - Deployed the application on vercel.

+8. PWA
+- Have made the application compatible on any device with the help of PWA.